 The Biodiversity Lab investigates the distribution, ecology and conservation of biodiversity in Oceania.
 The group led is led by Gunnar Keppel and is based at the University of South Australia.
 It is a welcoming and inclusive environment that provides research students with a forum to disucuss issues pertaining to their research and studies.

 Gunnar Keppel (group leader)

 Mark Carey (PhD student, UniSA) – Project: New statistical approaches to studying species diversity in insular habitats.

-Alivereti Naikatini (PhD student, university of the South Pacific): Behavioural ecology of Fijian birds.
+Alivereti Naikatini (PhD student, university of the South Pacific): Behavioural ecology of Fiji’s woodland songbirds.